GIfatahTH/states_rebuilder/examples/001-flutter_default_counter_app/README.md

       floatingActionButton: FloatingActionButton(
         onPressed: () {
           //counterRMKey is used to control the counter ReactiveModel from outside the widget where it is created
-          //set the value of the counter and notify observer widgets to rebuild. counterRMKey.value++;
+          //set the state of the counter and notify observer widgets to rebuild. counterRMKey.state++;
         },
         tooltip: 'Increment',
         child: Icon(Icons.add),